 Rihanna’s postpartum body shouldn’t be up for debate, whether to praise her or not

 You can always count on Rihanna to make the internet talk.
 Last week, the music and beauty mogul was spotted outside a Manhattan restaurant wearing a baggy T-shirt, miniskirt and statement thigh-high boots.
-After giving birth to her first child with A$AP Rocky in May, public appearances of hers have been pretty rare, but fans have been excited by the release of each new set of paparazzi photos for a chance. to see her after the birth.
-Some of the conversation online about the pictures has focused on her oversized shoes, but much of it has been about her body, sadly.
+After giving birth to her first child with A$AP Rocky in May, her public appearances have been pretty rare., but fans have been excited by the release of each new set of paparazzi photos for a chance to see her after the birth.
+Some of the online conversation about the pictures focused on her oversized footwear, but much of it has been about his body, unfortunately.

 Some dark corners of social media have spread petty responses, with some making scathing comments about Rihanna apparently retaining the weight she gained while pregnant.
 Fortunately, many more people spoke out against such comments rather than endorsing them.
 “Let Rihanna enjoy her baby weight and stop shaming her because she doesn’t lose weight right away,” she tweeted.
 Others praised her for going against expectations that women would “return” to their pre-pregnancy size right after giving birth.
 One fan wrote: “I just want to personally thank Rihanna for humanizing what having a baby does to her body and not forcing her body to recover right away.”